stan-dev/cmdstan/examples/radon/readme.md

 cross_chain_window=
 ```

-specifies that every `=cross_chain_window=` iterations(default 100) the convergence check is performed using data collected from the chains.
+specifies that every `cross_chain_window` iterations(default 100) the convergence check is performed using data collected from the chains.
 See <https://discourse.mc-stan.org/t/new-adaptive-warmup-proposal-looking-for-feedback/12039> for details.